 Center on Evaluation Innovation

-This collection brings together 40+ reports and reflection pieces about multi-party advocacy efforts; providing valuable perspective on both the sticking points and how we might move through them.
-The collection is a complement to forthcoming resources on the same topic from our sister site, GrantCraft.
+This IssueLab collection brings together more than 40 reports and reflection pieces about multi-party advocacy efforts; providing valuable perspective on both the sticking points and how foundations might move through them.